AndrewHuntington/todo-list-react/README.md

 # Additional Acknowledgements

-This project was bootstrapped with `react-create-app` and its styles are based [Sawsan's Todo List UI with VueJs](https://codepen.io/saawsan/pen/jayzeq) (with further tweeks made by me.)
+This project was bootstrapped with `react-create-app` and its styles are based [Sawsan's Todo List UI with VueJs](https://codepen.io/saawsan/pen/jayzeq) (with further tweaks made by me.)
 All other code is my own.

 Copywrite 2021, Andrew Huntington.